qualityshepherd/brine/posts/who_comes_calling_tonight.md

 Who comes calling tonight?

-the bells of St. Sebastian
+The bells of St. Sebastian
 ignore the midnight toll
 swallowed whole in darkness
 black as buried coal